ZL-Asica/docs-SuzuBlog/docs/en/guide/faq.md

 - `posts`: For all your article content.
 - `config.yml`: For your site configuration.

+After syncing, manually check the `config.yml` file and add any new configuration items as needed.

 ## **6. Does SuzuBlog support multiple languages?**

 Yes!
 SuzuBlog supports multi-language functionality.
 Here's how to set it up: